 Current Crop Conditions

 According to the Nebraska Agricultural Statistics Service (NASS) crop report issued April 11 for condition through April 10, topsoil and subsoil moisture ratings declined during the past week.
 Topsoil moisture supplies were rated 41% very short, 39% short, 20% adequate and 0% surplus.
-NASS reports that topsoil in the very short category increased 8 percentage points, while the short category increased 9 percentage points compared to the April 4 report.
+NASS reports that topsoil in the very short category increased eight percentage points, while the short category increased nine percentage points compared to the April 4 report.
 Subsoil moisture ratings also declined, with NASS reporting 37% very short, 45% short, 18% adequate and 0% surplus.
-Compared to the April 4 report, the very short and short categories both increased 5 percentage points, while the adequate rating did not change.
+Compared to the April 4 report, the very short and short categories both increased five percentage points, while the adequate rating did not change.

 With the lack of moisture during the past week, oat planting increased to 44% complete as of April 11, compared to the five-year average of 28%.
 At this time last year, oat planting was 37% complete.
 Oat emergence was estimated to be 6%, compared to 7% last year and the five-year average of 4%.
 Winter wheat conditions were rated 8% very poor, 14% poor, 46% fair, 29% good and 3% excellent.
-Compared to the April 4 NASS crop report, the biggest ratings change was a 6-percentage point increase in the good rating, which came from a 5-percentage point drop in the fair rating.
+Compared to the April 4 NASS crop report, the biggest ratings change was a six-percentage point increase in the good rating, which came from a five-percentage point drop in the fair rating.
 With such dry conditions over the past week, the surprising crop rating improvement may just be a reflection of wheat breaking dormancy and beginning to green up across the Panhandle region.

 Current Weather Outlook

 A potent upper air trough was moving through the central and northern Plains at the time this report was being developed.
 Blizzard warnings were in place across eastern Montana, most of North Dakota, northwestern South Dakota and northeastern Wyoming.
 Snowfall totals of 12-30 inches (location dependent) are presently forecast, with winds in the 40-60 mph range.
-Liquid equivalent moisture is projected to be in the 1- to 3-inch range.
+Liquid equivalent moisture is projected to be in the one- to three-inch range.
 With calving season in progress across this region, losses are expected, but it also bringing valuable moisture to areas that missed out on the generous fall moisture that was received across eastern North Dakota and northern Minnesota.
 Further to the south, severe thunderstorms were expected to develop across the eastern third of Nebraska with an elevated risk for widespread tornadic activity across northern Iowa.

 The morning model run of the GFS issued on April 12 forecasts that the upper air trough over the northern Plains responsible for blizzard conditions and severe weather further south will migrate toward the Great Lakes by April 14.
-This movement is expected to initiate a widespread severe weather event for the eastern half of the corn belt, as well as the mid-Mississippi and lower Ohio river valleys on April 13.
+This movement is expected to initiate a widespread severe weather event for the eastern half of the Corn Belt, as well as the mid-Mississippi and lower Ohio river valleys on April 13.
 Further to the north, accumulating snowfall is forecast for the northern Great Lakes (Wisconsin and Michigan).
-Nebraska will be on the backside of this departing trough and will see below normal temperatures with highs in the 40s and 50s through April 16 before a warming trend develops with high temperatures approaching the middle 60s by April 18.
+Nebraska will be on the backside of this departing trough and will see below-normal temperatures with highs in the 40s and 50s through April 16 before a warming trend develops with high temperatures approaching the middle 60s by April 18.

 A quick moving upper air trough is forecast to move across the northern Rockies April 17-18, leaving Nebraska south of the projected precipitation band.
 As the system heads toward the Great Lakes on April 19, the GFS model hints that northeastern Nebraska may see a few isolated showers due to the surface low diving southeast across northern Iowa.
 For the remainder of the state, a brief one-day cooldown is forecast with highs dropping back into the middle 50s.
 Another upper air trough is forecast to move across Montana and North Dakota April 20-21, but does not currently forecast precipitation across Nebraska.